sanskrit/raw_etexts_english/blogs/manasataramgini/2010-03-15_two-side-of-the-phone.md

 +++
-title = "Two sides of thexa0phone"
+title = "Two sides of the phone"

 +++
 ST was describing her readings of a chIna authoress (I totally forgot